For Women on the Journey of Their Lives: Background and Book

 * Are there new markers for this new stage of life?
 If so, what are they?

 * How are we navigating the big “what now” question?

 * Is traditional retirement (ease, travel, volunteering, relaxation) a thing of the past?

 * What’s most important to women at this stage of life?

 * And … what are we learning as we pioneer this new territory that other women can learn from?

-My work is focused on bringing their voices into the world and supporting women who, like me, are eager to chart meaningful, contributing, spiritually-satisfying and love-filled paths in their 50s, 60s, 70s and beyond.
+My work is now dedicated to helping women bring their voices into the world, and supporting women who, like me, are eager to chart meaningful, contributing, spiritually-satisfying and love-filled paths in our 50s, 60s, 70s and beyond.